 When you're satisfied that the stock image is appropriate for your project, you can choose to license the stock image directly from within the Libraries panel.
 Once you license the stock asset, all linked instances of the asset in your open documents are automatically updated to the licensed, high-resolution stock asset without the watermark.

-Aside from the Libraries panel, you may be able to license stock assets in supported Creative Cloud desktop apps from additional app-specific UI locations.
+Aside from the Libraries panel, you can license stock assets in supported Creative Cloud desktop apps from more app-specific UI locations.
 For example, in Photoshop, you can license watermarked previews from the Layers panel, Properties panel, and directly from within the canvas; simply right-click the stock asset and then select License Image.
-In Photoshop and Illustrator, to jump start your creative projects, you can even download asset-rich templates from Adobe Stock right within the New Document dialog boxes.
+In Photoshop and Illustrator, to jump-start your creative projects, you can even download asset-rich templates from Adobe Stock right within the New Document dialog boxes.

 Download stock images to your computer

 Once you've found a stock image of interest on the Adobe Stock website, you can download either its watermarked preview or the high-resolution licensed version to your computer.
 Now, use the stock image in any app that supports importing photos, illustrations, graphics, or video assets.

 You can open assets in a desktop app supporting Creative Cloud Libraries directly from within the Adobe Stock website.
 Alternatively, while working in such a Creative Cloud app, you can search for stock assets and license them from within the Libraries panel in the app.

 - In the Libraries panel of your desktop app, specify search keywords in the Search Adobe Stock bar.
 The search results are displayed right within the Libraries panel.